Mexico president threatens to skip Americas Summit

 “There’s still time before the summit and we could arrive at an agreement, but we have to all unite, look for America’s unity,” he said.

 Goodman reported from Cleveland, Ohio.
-AP writer Bert Wilkinson contributed to this story from Georgetown, Guyana.
+AP writers Will Weissert in Washington and Bert Wilkinson contributed to this story from Georgetown, Guyana.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.